The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: A reduced model for local QP surfaces

 Computationally, we work in the coordinate system $(\vartheta,\varphi)$, where $\varphi$ is some particular toroidal angle coordinate and $\vartheta$ is some particular poloidal angle coordinate.
 The flux surface is parameterised by the single-valued functions $R(\vartheta,\varphi)$ and $Z(\vartheta,\varphi)$, where $R$ and $Z$ correspond to the usual cylindrical coordinates with respect to an axis passing through the centre of the torus.
 In practice, one could work in discrete Fourier modes of $(\vartheta,\varphi)$, e.g., $R_{mn}$, up to some chosen level of precision.

 On the toroidal surface, we also parameterise a foliation of closed poloidal loops.
-In the particular $(l,\alpha)$ coordinate system used throughout this paper, these correspond to lines of constant $l$.
-Equivalently, they are the field lines for the field $\boldsymbol{u}=\partial_\alpha \boldsymbol{r}$, or the loops along which the magnetic field strength would be constant (though we do not solve for the magnetic field strength in this 2D problem).
+In an exact QP solution, these would correspond to lines of constant $l$ (in the geodesic coordinates used throughout this paper).
+Equivalently, in an exact QP solution, they are the field lines for the field $\boldsymbol{u}=\partial_\alpha \boldsymbol{r}$, or the loops along which the magnetic field strength would be constant (though we do not solve for the magnetic field strength in this 2D problem).
+We take the poloidal loops to be level sets of some function $\Lambda(\vartheta,\varphi)$, which is necessarily periodic in $\vartheta$.
 The field lines are taken as perpendicular to these poloidal loops.
-We take the poloidal loops to be level sets of some function $\Lambda(\vartheta,\varphi)$, which is necessarily periodic in $\vartheta$.
 For specificity, we could take $\Lambda$ to be the distance along a chosen field line from some reference poloidal loop.
 In the solved problem where the field lines are geodesics, this $\Lambda$ becomes independent of the chosen field line and is equivalent to our choice of arc length coordinate $l$.

 We generate LQP flux surfaces by solving the surface equations as an optimisation problem.
 The free parameters are the surface, through $R(\vartheta,\varphi)$ and $Z(\vartheta,\varphi)$, and the poloidal loops, through the function $\Lambda(\vartheta,\varphi)$.
 The function $\Lambda(\vartheta,\varphi)$ is constrained to have level sets that close poloidally.
 The cost function, $f[\Lambda,R,Z]$, has two parts, $f_1[\Lambda,R,Z]$ and $f_2[\Lambda,R,Z]$, where $f_1[\Lambda,R,Z]=0$ ensures that the field lines are geodesics and if $f_2[\Lambda,R,Z]=0$ also, the third surface equation, \eqref{eq: rho_div_kappa_constraint}, is solved.
 We now consider these two parts in more detail.